 Yes.
 We're looking for volunteers interested in data management, nonprofit work, and social media, communications, and marketing.

 Yes.
 Give Blck is a tax exempt 501c3 organization.
-You can donate via our Donation Page (link page).
+To inquire about making a donation to Give Blck, please email email@example.com .
 Your generous donations help us to support the work we do for our community.

 Great question.
 Here is what we mean when we say…